trizin/healthcheckify/README.md

 # Service Health Checker

-Sends GET request to the server's health check endpoints and looks for the correct response code or body.
+Sends GET request to the service's health check endpoints and looks for the correct response code or body.

 ## Usage